 Asela receives regular instruction in property disputes and particularly in contentious matters arising between landlords and tenants.
 He appears in the Property Chamber of the First-Tier Tribunal in service charge disputes and Right to Manage claims and advises landlords and tenants on the bringing and defending of applications and on enforcement.

 Asela also advises and acts in possession and forfeiture claims, including advising on the entitlement to possession, drafting notices and pleadings and providing representation at hearings.
 He also has considerable experience in claims arising out of disrepair and dilapidation, both in the High Court and County Courts.
 Asela also has experience in claims involving easements and covenants, nuisance and trespass, boundary disputes and adverse possession.

 Asela acts for both claimants and insurers in claims against professionals.
 He has experience in claims pursued against constructional professionals, surveyors and valuers, solicitors, barristers, licensed conveyancers and accountants.
 Asela gained valuable experience whilst on secondment with the London Markets team of a city firm where he assisted with defending high value claims against independent financial advisors and construction professionals, as well as advising insurers on notification and coverage.

 Asela is a contributor to the APIL Guide to Accidents Abroad (Jordans 2013).

-"He is able to interpret the law easily and quickly, and explains issues in a straightforward manner."
-"He is a forward-thinking barrister who is willing to approach people and good at accommodating the clients' needs."
+'He is a forward-thinking barrister who is willing to approach people and good at accommodating the clients' needs.'

-“In court he is calm under pressure and thinks methodically; he's also very persuasive and never misses a thing.”
-“Young, dynamic and ambitious.”
+'In court he is calm under pressure and thinks methodically; he's also very persuasive and never misses a thing.'

 LLM (International Law) (First Class), Fitzwilliam College, Cambridge